veryphatic/directus-webcam-capture-interface/README.md

-# WebCam Image Capture
+# Webcam Capture Interface

-WebCam Image Capture is a Directus interface extension to capture one or more images using a device webcam.
+Webcam Capture Interface is a [Directus](https://directus.io) extension to capture one or more images using a device webcam.

+- Capture images using a webcam
+- Basic image metadata input fields capture and editing (name and description)
-- Is compatible with the Directus Files interface
+- Compatible with Directus system files interface
 - User configuration options
     - Root folder - set the default folder for image uploads
     - Camera dimensions - set the device image resolution

-## Versioning

-Tested working with Directus:

-- 10.10
-- 10.10.1
-- 10.10.2